Cris Cyborg: Boxing career

 Cyborg made her professional boxing debut on September 25, 2022, facing Simone Silva, a former Brazilian National Boxing Champion, at Fight Music Show 2.
 Silva had suffered a knockout loss due to a body punch a month prior to the fight and was suspended by the Texas Department of Licensing and Regulation, however Simone Silva was required to complete additional medicals that allowed the Associaçáo Paranaense De Lutas Commission to sanction the bout as a professional fight.
 Cyborg won the bout via unanimous decision.

 In her second bout on December 11, 2022, she fought Gabrielle Holloway as the co-main event under Terence Crawford vs. David Avanesyan at the CHI Health Center in Omaha, she dropped Holloway and outpointed her on to a unanimous decision victory.
 The event drew a paid attendance of 14,630 paid to set a state of Nebraska record for largest boxing gate.

 On January 19, 2024, Cyborg knocked out Kelsey Wickstrum in the first round to earn her first victory by stoppage in the boxing ring.
 She then followed that performance up by defeating Aria Wild by second-round knockout on June 15, 2024.

 After defeating Larissa Pacheco for the PFL Super Fights Women's Featherweight Championship on October 19, 2024, Cyborg made her return to the boxing ring on March 3, 2025, defeating Karen Fernandez by second-round knockout.
 Just 17 days later, she knocked out Valentina Angarita in the third round.
 On May 17, 2025, she earned her third consecutive knockout of the year and fifth overall, after stopping Precious Harris-McCray in the second round.

+Cris Cyborg made combat sports history March 28th 2026 when she defeated Paulina Cardona by 3rd round TKO :02 to secure the WIBA World Super Welterweight World Championship The victory improved Cris Cyborg's record to 8-0 while competing in Boxing.
+Winning the WIBA World Title made her the first combat sports athlete to hold a major world championship belt in Boxing and MMA at the same time.